 The Alumni Council is currently accepting nominations for the 2021 Alumni Awards.
 Please submit your nomination by Dec.
 31 to be considered for the following year’s awards ceremony.

 The Hall of Fame Selection Committee is currently accepting nominations for inductees.
 Please submit your nomination by Dec.
 31 to be considered for that year’s awards ceremony.
 View criteria for the award here.

-In 2019, the College was pleased to honor Avis Stewart `74 as the recipient of Earlham’s 2019 Outstanding Alumni Award, and Stephen Heiny and Charles Meyer `69 as recipients of the Distinguished Service Award.
+In 2021, the College is pleased to honor Lauren North ’09 as the recipient of Earlham’s 2021 Outstanding Young Alumni Award, Peter V. Johnson ’71 as a recipient of the Distinguished Service Award (posthumous) and Jessica Rettig ’91 as a recipient of the Outstanding Alumni Award.
 Read their bios below.

-Karman Duchon `11 (women’s soccer), John Guthrie `64 (men’s soccer), Fintje Lehman `93 (women’s lacrosse/women’s soccer) and Chris Shaw `10 (football/men’s track & field) were the newest inductees into the Earlham College Athletics Hall of Fame.
+Jocelyn Keller ’08-’11 (women’s soccer) and Adam Van Zee ’09-’13 (men’s tennis) were the newest inductees into the Earlham College Athletics Hall of Fame.

 Outstanding Alumni Award

 Jessica Rettig ’91 is a dedicated teacher and scholar in the field of biology.
 As a full professor of biology at Denison University, Rettig is one of only two women full professors in the sciences at Denison.
 She is sought after as an expert on the evaluation of colleges and departments, having served as an external reviewer of biology departments and as a Higher Learning Commission accreditation reviewer for multiple colleges.
 After obtaining her Ph.D. in zoology and in ecology, evolutionary biology and behavior from Michigan State University in 1999, Rettig served as a visiting assistant professor at Earlham College and an assistant professor at William Jewell College.
 View Jessica’s full bio.